International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_2_Certification_Perspective/ApprovalScheme/approval_scheme_for_evaluators.md

 The approval of an organization as an IDS evaluation facility is carried out at the instigation of the owner or company management of the organization.
 Approval is granted to organizations operated by natural or legal persons under civil law.

-Approval as an evaluation facility takes place when it has been established that all requirements for the area of application applied for (i.e. component or participant certification) have been met (see Chapter Approval Phase).
+Approval as an evaluation facility takes place when it has been established that all requirements for the area of application applied for (i.e. component or operational environment certification) have been met (see Chapter Approval Phase).
 As a rule, at least two professionally qualified employees per area of application applied for must be named by the applying organization.

 ## Approval Scheme
 The approval scheme for evaluation facilities documented in this chapter describes the respective areas of application for the evaluation facilities in the International Data Spaces certification scheme.
-Specifically, it is possible to be approved as an evaluation facility for Participant Certification and/or Component certification.
+Specifically, it is possible to be approved as an evaluation facility for Operational Environment Certification and/or Component certification.

-The evaluation facilities shall comply with the requirements of the criteria catalogue based on the DIN EN ISO/ IEC 17025 list [17025-Criteria-IDS] <Footnote 1>, the requirements of the Participant Certification Criteria Catalogue, Member Level [ISMS Requirements] <Footnote 2> of the International Data Spaces as well as have the necessary expertise in the relevant area of application
+The evaluation facilities shall comply with the requirements of the criteria catalogue based on the DIN EN ISO/ IEC 17025 list [17025-Criteria-IDS] <Footnote 1>, the requirements of the Operational Environment Certification Criteria Catalogue, Trust Level 2 [ISMS Requirements] <Footnote 2> of the International Data Spaces as well as have the necessary expertise in the relevant area of application

 An evaluation facility shall employ at least two persons whose competence has been verified by the International Data Spaces Certification Body.
 Evaluations may only be carried out by evaluators whose professional competence has been established in the context of a competence assessment (see Chapter Competence Assessment) by the International Data Spaces Certification Body.